danielhoeltgen/Dual-Arm-Robot-Force-Controlled-Object-Manipulation/README.md

 # Documentation:
-For German speakers my master's thesis provides more detailed information.
+For German speakers my master's thesis provides detailed information.
 For everyone else I hope some of the diagrams are useful!